 Wherever possible, the child should be encouraged to chair the meeting and in these circumstances the IRO will assist the child.
 In all other cases, the IRO will chair the review - see Section 3, Chairing of Reviews.

 More than one meeting may be required to ensure the views of relevant people inform the review without the meeting becoming too large.
 For example it may be appropriate to hold a meeting involving the child prior to a meeting involving the parent to obtain information and ascertain the views of both, where the child does not wish to attend a review with their parents present.

 The IRO is responsible for ensuring that all relevant people, including the child, parents and person(s) with parental responsibility, understand the purpose of the review and have been given appropriate opportunities to contribute and express their views.
 The IRO should also ensure that relevant consultation has taken place with those professionals who are not in attendance at the meeting.

 Where participants' views are not followed, an explanation of the reasons why needs to be provided by the IRO and/or the social worker.
 Any differences of opinion should be recorded in the minutes.

-If the parent(s), person(s) with parental responsibility or the child brings a supporter, the IRO will need to explain his or her role, ensuring that the supporter understands that he or she may clarify information but may not cross-examine any contributor.
+If the parent(s), person(s) with parental responsibility or the child brings a supporter, the IRO will need to explain their role, ensuring that the supporter understands that they may clarify information but may not cross-examine any contributor.

 Where the 'supporter' is a legal representative then the IRO should note The Law Society guidance 'Attendance of solicitors at local authority Children Act Meetings' and related Code of Conduct (2011).